Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

-The present work provides a tractable description of Josephson decoherence.
-Owing to the structural similarity~\cite{sun20collective,yang2025preformed}, this tractable framework can be naturally extended to layered superconductors with multilayer structures and Josephson coupling $J_c\cos(\theta_{n+1}-\theta_n)$ between different layers (where $\theta_n$ is the SC phase in the $n$-th layer), such as cuprates~\cite{dagotto94correlated,tom99the,armitage10progress,davis13concepts,damascelli2003angle,keimer15from,bednorz86possible,wu1987superconductivity} and recently discovered nickelates~\cite{Nomura2022,WangLeeGoodge2024,Li2019,Xu2025,Hepting2020,PhysRevB.101.020501}, particularly for their $c$-axis transport behavior.
+The developed theory provides a tractable description of SC decoherence processes.
+Owing to the structural similarity~\cite{sun20collective,yang2025preformed}, this framework can be potentially extended to layered superconductors with multilayer structures and Josephson coupling $J_c\cos(\theta_{n+1}-\theta_n)$ between different layers (where $\theta_n$ is the SC phase in the $n$-th layer), such as cuprates~\cite{dagotto94correlated,tom99the,armitage10progress,davis13concepts,damascelli2003angle,keimer15from,bednorz86possible,wu1987superconductivity} and recently discovered nickelates~\cite{Nomura2022,WangLeeGoodge2024,Li2019,Xu2025,Hepting2020,PhysRevB.101.020501}, particularly for their $c$-axis transport behavior.
 In this context, one can anticipate the disappearance of $c$-axis superconductivity (zero-resistance) while the SC gap persists above a characteristic critical temperature.
 Moreover, owing to the close analogy in the underlying derivation of the excitations, similar considerations also apply to SC transmon qubits~\cite{girvin2014circuit,PhysRevA.76.042319, doi:10.1126/science.1231930}.
-Our results indicate that higher-order Josephson harmonics are increasingly fragile against phase decoherence.
+Our results indicate that higher-order Josephson harmonics are increasingly fragile against decoherence.
 This effect is expected to be relevant for the stability/coherence of Josephson-based SC qubits, where such higher harmonics play an essential role in determining the qubit spectrum and anharmonicity.

 {\it Acknowledgments.---}This work is supported by the US Department of Energy, Office of Science, Basic Energy Sciences, under Award Number DE-SC0020145 as part of Computational Materials Sciences Program.
 F.Y. and L.Q.C. also appreciate the generous support from the Donald W. Hamer Foundation through a Hamer Professorship at Penn State.